 Required course materials

-- Math 1090 Course Pack: The course pack contains some of the worksheets for the course and the writing assignments.
-You must purchase the math 1090 course pack from the WMU bookstore.
-The worksheets containing the algebra I topics will be given to you in class.
+- Course Pack: The course pack contains some of the worksheets for the course and the writing assignments.
+Your instructor will inform you about how to obtain a course pack.

 - Three-ring notebook

 This is a laboratory-oriented course in which you will often investigate mathematics collectively (with a partner, in small groups, or whole class).
 Whole class discussions of different solutions to a problem and the mathematics underlying these solutions will play a central role in this course.
 Though these discussions will take different forms on different occasions, it will always be the case that your ideas, strategies and questions will guide the discussion.
 Thus, as a class, we will examine each other’s thinking and come to a better understanding of the mathematics by doing so.

 Given the student-centered nature of this course, attendance and participation is of the utmost importance.
 Satisfactory participation means that you are willing to share your thought process, questions and solutions with the class (even when you don’t think you have the right answer), that you support your classmates by listening and thoughtfully reacting to their ideas, and that you attempt all of the homework & before class so that you can actively participate in our discussions.
 Consistent and productive participation in class will be considered in determining final grades (see participation rubric below).

 If all course requirements have been met, grades will be assigned according to the scale.

 CB: 75-80 percent

 DC: 65-70 percent

 D: 60-65 percent